supperhellokitty20/markdown-cv/index.md

 - __Insta scrapper__  a script to scrape and download instagram post feed :
     - Implemented in python
-    - This was done to help an instagram clothing business control
+    - The aim of project was to customize a business solution for an online business
+    - The script helped the shop automate their inventory update ,limiting the manual work by human .
+    - Source :

 <!-- ### Footer